Browser Fingerprinting: A Complete Guide

 Yes.
 Different browsers on the same device should have different fingerprints.
 In scenarios when both browsers are poorly protected against fingerprinting, the two fingerprints could be identified as originating from the same device.
 Websites with cross-browser fingerprinting capabilities can achieve that.

-No. VPN stands for Virtual Private Network, and it is a common privacy tool.
+No. VPN stands for Virtual Private Network and it is a common privacy tool.
 It cannot prevent browser fingerprinting because it only hides your IP address and encrypts your internet traffic.
-IP addresses are important parts of your fingerprint.
-Browser fingerprints are generated with data from your web browser and device.
-VPNs have no influence whatsoever on those things.

 Comments are closed.